SkyTNT/ai-translator/README.md

 - **Multimodal input** — text, image upload (including paste), microphone recording, and audio file upload
 - **Dual-role conversation** — toggle between Self (source language) and Other (target language) to simulate a real bilingual exchange
 - **Back-translation** — verify any translation by back-translating it into the original language
+- **Inline translation editing** — click the pencil icon on any translation to edit it directly in the chat
+- **Fullscreen translation viewer** — open any translation in a fullscreen overlay with adjustable font size
+- **Text-to-speech (Fish Audio)** — synthesize translations using Fish Audio TTS; per-role voice reference IDs configurable in the profile
-- **Profile management** — create multiple profiles, each with its own API key, model, language pair, context size, and custom system prompt
+- **Profile management** — create multiple profiles, each with its own API key, model, language pair, context size, and fully configurable prompt templates
+- **Profile JSON export / import** — back up or share profiles as JSON files
 - **Per-session profile binding** — each session is bound to a specific profile; switching sessions automatically reflects the correct profile in the toolbar, and changing the profile in the toolbar updates only the current session
 - **Session management** — multiple concurrent sessions with rename, search, clear, and delete support
 - **Content search** — session search matches both session names and message content, with highlighted excerpts shown inline
+- **Appearance settings** — light / dark / system theme and custom primary color
-- **Client-side persistence** — all sessions and profiles stored in localStorage; no backend required
+- **Client-side persistence** — all sessions, profiles, and settings stored in localStorage; no backend required

 ## Getting Started